kiddiRU/Verk1_H1/diary/Day14/README.md

 ## ToDo-list:
 - Bug - Match Winner crash
+- Need to make video -
+- Show all color options for create club
+- Fix 8 servers in a tournament and 2 teams
 # Evening meeting (Diary)
 ## State of project:
+- We are constantly having problems caused by corrupted data.
+The corruption was caused by inputting bad data for debugging purposes.
 ## State of group:
+I (Sindri) asked what the name of the group should be besides "Hópur 1" for the video.
+The first idea and winner by majority (5:1) was "Sindri Fan Club".

 ## Divisions:
 - UI / UX: